 Referrers and other providers- patient correspondence and new patient referrals:

-Secure messaging (ONLY) is
+Healthlink (ONLY) is required

-The referral letter must be addressed to one (only) provider by their name.
+• Addressed to one (only) provider by their name.

 Unnamed general paediatrician referrals cannot be considered due to the providers’ extremely long wait times, overstretched capacity and book closures.
+They have only a very limited capacity for accepting new patient referrals and cannot consider unnamed referrals.

 Referrers are welcome to send more than one referral letter.
+A letter is sufficient, and Smart Forms are not necessary.

 Secure Messaging addresses for all associated providers: